-You hop on a flight to Spain or Tunisia or Thailand.
-You spend a month reveling by the sea and sand.
+You hop on a flight to Spain, Tunisia or Thailand.
+You spend a month revelling by the sea and sand.
 You taste new foods.
 You discover new music.
 You spot wildlife you’ve never imagined.
 You have the time of your life.

 You don’t check email the entire time.
 Heck, you don’t even post photos to Instagram or Facebook.
 You’re radically offline? like it’s 1974.

 You return to the UK, check your bank account, and notice your balance has grown while you’ve been away.
 You’ve returned from your month-long trip with more money than you had when you started.